chenazam/character-reference-library/docs/assets/library/10_CHARACTERS/BLAKE/00_PROFILE/prompt_blocks.md

 Copy this block into prompts that require a full character description.

 Blake is 6'3" with a tall muscular athletic build, broad shoulders, thick arms, and short dark brown hair with a strong masculine face.
-Their aesthetic includes athletic-luxury styling, fitted athletic clothing, and dark neutral colors.
+His aesthetic includes athletic-luxury styling, fitted athletic clothing, and dark neutral colors.
 Maintain consistent facial identity, body proportions, and style across all views.